Healthy Homes Assessment Omahu

 Healthy Homes Assessment Services

-Did you have any idea that the Healthy Homes Standards came into effect on the 1st July 2021?
-Landlords must make sure their Omahu rental properties meet the minimum Healthy Homes Standards within 90 days of any new or renewed tenancy and all private rental properties are required to be completely compliant by 1 July 2024.
+Did you not know that Healthy Homes Standards came into effect on the 1st of July 2021?
+Landlords must make sure that their Omahu rental properties meet the minimum Healthy Homes Standards within 90 days of a new or renewed tenancy and all private rentals must be completely conforming by the 1st July 2024.

-We will assess your rental property to determine whether it meets NZ Healthy Homes and Residential Tenancy Acts requirements.
-After the assessment, we will advise you or your property manager of any tasks required. needs to be done, and offer an assessment report that includes all the necessary information for your tenancy agreement’s Healthy Home Statement of Compliance.
+We can evaluate your rental property to check whether it satisfies the NZ Healthy Homes and Residential Tenancy Acts standards.
+After the assessment, we’ll advise you or your property manager of the work needed to be completed. requirements to be done and provide an evaluation report with all the necessary information for your tenancy agreement’s Healthy Home Statement of Compliance.

-Failure to fulfill the requirements under the Healthy Homes Standards is a violation under the Residential Tenancies Act 1986, and any landlord who is found to be not conforming to the standards could be held accountable for as much as $7,200 and additional healthier homes relevant fines.
+Failure to comply with the requirements in the Healthy Homes Standards is a breach under the Residential Tenancies Act 1986, and any landlord found to not in compliance could face fines of up to $7,200 in addition to any healthier homes associated fines.

-Our company is completely independent assessors of rental properties in addition, we’re completely certified for each of Healthy Homes and Homefit.
+Our company is completely independent assessors of rental properties, and are completely qualified for each of Healthy Homes and Homefit.

 Call Now 0800 894 138